DylanKilbride1/RefactoringAssignmentSP/README.md

 - 8 Renamed RandomFile class to FileHandlerService.
 RandomFile was ambiguous and provided no indication as to the purpose of the class

+- 9, Removed all comments and unnecessary line breaks.
+Code should be written well enough that comments are not needed to explain the purpose of it.
+Unnecessary line breaks were also removed as to shorten code.